NEXUS-2026/nexus_eigen_everything/README.md

 The system is designed specifically for edge hardware limits:
 1. **Thread 1 (Main):** Async FastAPI server handling WebSocket broadcasts and REST endpoints.
 2. **Thread 2 (Inference Daemon):** Runs the YOLO ONNX model on the latest available frame, dropping stale frames to prevent queue buildup.
-3. **Thread 3 (Video/Tracker Daemon):** Reads the camera at a strict 40 FPS, merges YOLO detections with the ByteTrack Kalman filter, manages the Spatial State Machine, logs to SQLite, and pushes annotated frames to the WebSocket.
+3. **Thread 3 (Video/Tracker Daemon):** Reads the camera at a strict 40 FPS(FPS may vary, but targeted FPS are 40), merges YOLO detections with the ByteTrack Kalman filter, manages the Spatial State Machine, logs to SQLite, and pushes annotated frames to the WebSocket.
 ---

 ## Installation & Setup